 As a first step, it is necessary to find out if the flapping is being experienced by the customers as well.
 If they are getting outages of internet service, then UISP is reporting the actual status just as it should.
-If customers report stable connection then the flapping is most likely caused by devices having issues connecting to the UISP server correctly.
+If customers report stable connection, the flapping is most likely caused by devices having issues connecting to the UISP console correctly.
 The two most common reasons for that are network issues and overload.

 It is also possible that the restart of the UISP will help.
 For self-hosted UISP instances, the restart can be done via CLI command, and for UISP Cloud users, there is an option to visit the UISP Cloud Access Portal and click on the restart button at the bottom of the screen.